-Impairment losses on available-for-sale financial assets are recognized by reclassifying the losses accumulated in the fair value reserve to the income statement.
+Impairment losses on financial assets at fair value through other comprehensive income are recognized by reclassifying the losses accumulated in the fair value reserve to the income statement.
 The amount reclassified is the difference between the acquisition cost (net of any principal repayment and amortization) and the current fair value, less any impairment loss previously recognized in the income statement.
-If the fair value of an impaired available-for-sale debt security subsequently increases and the increase can be related objectively to an event occurring after the impairment loss was recognized, then the impairment loss is reversed through the income statement.
-Impairment losses recognized in the income statement for an investment in an equity instrument classified as available-for-sale are not reversed through the income statement.
+If the fair value of an impaired FVOCI debt security subsequently increases and the increase can be related objectively to an event occurring after the impairment loss was recognized, then the impairment loss is reversed through the income statement.
+Impairment losses recognized in the income statement for an investment in an equity instrument classified as FVOCI are not reversed through the income statement.